Facilities Use Policy

 - Utilization refers to how a campus facility is being used and by whom.

-- A student group (a club, fraternity, sorority, etc., officially recognized by the Office of University Services and bound by the Student Organization Handbook).
+- A student group (a club, fraternity, sorority, etc., officially recognized by the Office of Student Services and bound by the Student Organization Handbook).

 - A University college, division, department, or office (made up of active University employees).